RandyRDavila/GraphCalc/paper.md

 # Relevance to Automated Discovery

-`GraphCalc` is not merely a utility—it is an **enabling technology** in the development of AI systems that perform **automated mathematical reasoning**.
-In systems like `TxGraffiti`[@TxGraffiti2023], conjectures are derived from numerical relationships among invariants computed by GraphCalc, for example independence, domination, and matching related invariants[@caro2022txgraffiti].
-The effectiveness of these conjecturing agents hinges directly on the reliability and breadth of invariant computations provided by this package.
+`GraphCalc` is not merely a utility—it is a foundational component in the emerging field of automated mathematical discovery.
+Systems like **TxGraffiti** [@TxGraffiti2023] depend on high-quality numerical data to identify potential relationships among graph invariants.
+These conjectures—often involving complex parameters such as independence number, domination number, or matching number—are generated by detecting patterns in the invariant data computed by `GraphCalc` [@caro2022txgraffiti].

+The accuracy, consistency, and scope of these computations are critical.
+An automated conjecturing agent is only as good as the data it learns from—and in this context, `GraphCalc` serves as the lens through which structural graph properties are measured, compared, and ultimately hypothesized upon.
+By supporting exact computations through integer programming and offering broad invariant coverage, `GraphCalc` makes data-driven mathematical reasoning possible at scale.

+As AI tools continue to play a growing role in formal mathematics, `GraphCalc` stands as a key enabler for systems that not only process graph data but also help generate new mathematical knowledge.

 # Acknowledgements

-The authors would like to acknowledge David Amos.
-Without his assistance this package would have not been possible.
+The authors would like to acknowledge David Amos and Boris Brimkov.
+Without their assistance this package would have not been possible.

 # References